-The Busy Girl's Guide to Digital Photography This is the only complete guide to photography that is designed specifically for women looking to improve their photography skills for pleasure and profit.
-With inspirational case studies and examples from professional and semi-pro female photographers, user-friendly technical explanations and image...
+The Busy Girl's Guide to Digital Photography The only complete guide to photography designed specifically for women who want to improve their photographic skills for both pleasure and profit.
+With inspirational case studies and examples from professional and semi-pro female photographers, user-friendly technical explanations and image critiques,...

 Digital Photography Made Easy Tips and techniques for creating better pictures and enhancing the quality of the pictures that capture those memorable moments in life.
 Includes all the new digital camera terms, plus expert advice for taking better pictures on the Better Pictures in Five Easy Steps Bonus CD-ROM course...